 A vertical and an horizontal versions of the registration options where tested and 8 in 12 users prefered the vertical one as they felt it was more straightforward and less bothersome.

 When the user selects the “find out” option, they would enter a questionnaire accompanied by a friendly dog - a chatbot - that would guide them through it.

-The goal was to pinpoint key traits of each user and align them with the main responsibilities and advantages of each plan.
-This was made possible by setting up four profiles and creating the paths that would lead to each, as seen below.
+The goal was to pinpoint key traits of each type of user and align them with the main responsibilities and advantages of each plan.
+This was made possible by setting up four profiles and creating the paths that would lead to each, as seen below (user flow and design).

-Subsequently, the user was faced with the suggested profile, and would have to complete the registration with additional questions.
+After completing the questionnaire, the user was presented with a suggested profile and then prompted to finalize the registration by answering additional questions.